-- 15.1 The school will ensure the designation of a Senior Leader Safeguarding, Charlotte Morgan-Russell and the Safeguarding Lead, Sharon Phelps and a Governor responsible for child protection, Peter Thorn.
-See appendix 1 for the role of Designation Person for Child Protection. - 15.2 Other staff will also carry responsibility for Child Protection to ensure cover if the Designated Safeguarding Lead is not available (Melissa Bird, Emma Casement, Laura Swain SAFE Managers).
+- 15.1 The school will ensure the designation of a Designated Safeguarding Lead, (Charlotte Morgan-Russell) and a Designated Safeguarding Officer, (Sharon Phelps) and a Trustee responsible for child protection (Wendy Esterhuysen).
+See Appendix 1 for the role of Designated Person for Child Protection. - 15.2 Other staff will also carry responsibility for Child Protection to ensure cover if the Designated Safeguarding Lead or Officer is not available (Daisy Last, Laura Swain, Sophie Bell, Margaret Cowling SAFE Managers).

-All Staff
+15.3 All Staff